elie009/FEutlityhub360/docs/EVALUATION/01_System_Evaluation_and_Accounting_Design.md

 3. **Easy for non-accountants** - Guided workflows, helpful tooltips
 4. **Double-entry compliant** - Every transaction affects two accounts
 5. **Scalable for future features** - Modular architecture, extensible

+**Beginner-Friendly Design Principles:**
+- **Clear Descriptions** - All summary cards and displays should include clear descriptions explaining where amounts come from (e.g., Account Summary card should explain that balances come from bank accounts, savings, investments, etc.)
+- **Consistent Terminology** - Use "Income" and "Expense" consistently across all pages.
+Avoid accounting terminology like "incoming" and "outgoing" which may confuse beginners
+- **Plain Language First** - Since this system is simplified, prioritize user-friendly language for beginners over technical accounting terms

 ### Core Accounting Concepts Per Module